openbmc/docs/designs/power-recovery.md

 back to a default and therefore power recovery policy will be reenabled on that BMC boot.

+### Brownout
+A BMC application focused on brownout detection will be created within the phosphor-power repository.
+It will support a D-Bus property, `PowerStatus`,` hosted under a `xyz.openbmc_project.State.Chassis` interface. `PowerStatus` will have the following fields:
+- `Undefined`
+- `BrownOut`
+- `Good`

+This application will run on startup and discover the correct state for this property.
+This application will log an error when a brownout occurs and initiate the fast power off.

+PLDM will support an effecter for the host to set a one-time automated power-on recovery for when a brownout condition ends.
+This will utilize the existing one-time function provided by phosphor-state-manager.

+When a the phosphor-power application detects that a brownout condition has completed, it will reset the `PowerStatus` to `Good` and start the state-manager service which executes the automated power-on logic.

+phosphor-state-manager will ensure a system boot is not possible if `PowerStatus` is not set to `Good`.

 ## Alternatives Considered
 None, this is a pretty basic feature that does not have a lot of alternatives (other then just not doing it).